ScottSchnoll/azure-docs/articles/security/security-azure-encryption-overview.md

 - **Customer-managed keys** give you control over the keys, including the ability to bring your own keys (BYOK) or to generate new ones.

-- **Service-managed keys in ccustomer-controlledhardware** enables you to manage keys in your proprietary repository that is outside of Microsoft’s control.
+- **Service-managed keys in customer-controlled hardware** enables you to manage keys in your proprietary repository that is outside of Microsoft’s control.
 This is called Host Your Own Key (HYOK).
 However, configuration is complex, and most Azure services don’t support this model.

 ### Azure Disk Encryption